DanielTakeshi/IL_ROS_HSR/README.md

 ### The Bed Sheet

 In this section, we briefly review desiderata for how to set up the bed sheet assuming the frame and setup is fixed as described earlier.
-For the actual procedure of data collection, [please see the next section](#fast-data-collection) as there are a few extra considerations for when you collect the data *sequentially*.
-This section is more about the *initial* configuration.
+For the actual procedure of data collection, and how to ensure we get a diverse dataset [please see the next section](#fast-data-collection) as there are a few extra considerations for when you collect the data *sequentially*.
+This section is more about the stuff we should *avoid* in our *initial* sheet configuration.

 1. The corner has to be visible (obviously).
-This is a limitation of our setup but for now just arrange the sheet so the corners are visibnle.
+This is a limitation of our setup but for now just arrange the sheet so the corners are visible.

-2. Make sure the corner isn't too far off the edge of the bed.
-The following figure shows a borderline case where the corner is *juust* close enough to the bed frame that the HSR should be able to grip it.
-But if the corner were further away from the frame, the HSR couldn't grab it since it'd need to approach "sideways" and for now this is imposing some un-necessary difficulties for our setup.
+2. Make sure the corner is on top of the bed frame, or just slightly off by 1-2 inches.
+The following figure shows a borderline case where the corner is off the bed frame, but still *juust* close enough that the HSR should be able to grip it.
+If the corner were further away from the frame, the HSR couldn't grab it since it'd need to approach "sideways" and for now this is imposing some un-necessary difficulties for our setup.

 ![](imgs/init_sheet_01.JPG)